 Annie Gallagher, nee Sharp, travelled to London from her home town of South Shields when she was just 18 to work in service as a maid before marrying Edward Ashley.

-She and Edward became parents to Edward, who died in 1993 aged 53, and Enid Carnaby, who died four years ago, aged 74.
+She and Edward became parents to Edward, who died 14 years ago aged 64, and Enid Carnaby, who died four years ago, aged 74.

 Enid lived in New Zealand, and her sons and grandchildren travelled back to Tyneside to join in the surprise birthday celebrations for Annie.

 Edward Snr, who was from Gateshead, died at Dunkirk in the Second World War, and Annie went on to meet Readhead’s shipyard welder Bob Gallagher, when they both lived in Stanley Street, in Tyne Dock, South Shields.